mainzed/labelingsystem-server/README.md

 # Introduction

-The Labeling System server ...
+The Labeling System consists of several components: the frontend web-app, the server api and resource service, a RDF4J triplestore and a SQLite database.
+The [datamodel](https://github.com/labelingsystem-showcase/ls-reference) is represented in an ontology using linked data vocabularies.

 # Getting Started

-## Components
+## Server Components

 ### api